liangxiaohui1/findMovie/Readme.md

 ########### how to use ###########

-open MovieList.xcodeproj in xcode to view and run application run test_sortMovie to test sorting function from static library
+open MovieList.xcodeproj in MovieList folder in xcode to view and run application(MovieList target) run test_sortMovie in sorMovie folder to test sorting function from static library

 ########### UI description ###########